ArchiveBox/ArchiveBox/README.md

 You can export the main index to browse it statically without needing to run a server.

+> **Note**
-*Note about large exports: These exports are not paginated, exporting many URLs or the entire archive at once may be slow.
-Use the filtering CLI flags on the `archivebox list` command to export specific Snapshots or ranges.*
+> These exports are not paginated, exporting many URLs or the entire archive at once may be slow.
+Use the filtering CLI flags on the `archivebox list` command to export specific Snapshots or ranges.

 ```bash
 # archivebox list --help